Also under Superannuation Disability Insurance:

 If you suffer injury or become unwell and are unable to continue in your usual occupation, you may be able to access insurance benefits attached to your superannuation fund.
 These benefits are typically known as Total Permanent Disability benefits (TPD), Total Temporary Disability benefits (TTD) or Income Protection benefits (IP).
 You may also be able to access the balance of your super on the basis of permanent incapacity.

 We understand that superannuation benefits can often make a significant financial difference in difficult times.
-It is for this reason, that we strive to obtain the best results possible for all of our clients.
+It is for this reason that we strive to obtain the best results possible for all of our clients.

-Disability Benefits – TPD Or TTD
+Disability Benefits – TPD or TTD

 The most common form of insurance benefit attached to your super fund is called Total and Permanent Disability (TPD)insurance.
 This insurance becomes available to you if you become unwell or injured and cannot work in your usual occupation.

-Super funds also have specific rules and definitions that need to be met in order successfully bring a TPD claim.
+Super funds also have specific rules and definitions that need to be met in order to successfully bring a TPD claim.
 That is why it is important to receive correct advice when lodging a TPD claim.

-Death Or Terminal Illness Benefits
+Death or Terminal Illness Benefits

 If you are working and discover that you have a terminal illness, you may be able to access either terminal illness insurance or alternatively claim your death benefit insurance prior to passing away.
-Whilst this can be a very difficult time, it is important to understand what your options are to ensure that you maximise your benefit for yourself and your family.
+Whilst this can be a very difficult time, it is important to understand what your options are to ensure that you maximise the benefit for yourself and your family.
 In these circumstances, we work closely with our wills and probate department to ensure you receive the correct advice so that an informed decision can be made.